 - Can you recommend places to stay or eat?

 Yes, feel free to ask our reservationist or your guide and they will be happy to give recommendations.

-Do your tours go into Zions National Park?
+- Do your tours go into Zion National Park?

 No, Zion National Park does not allow any tour companies to operate in the park.
 Our tours take place about 30 miles away from the entrance of the park.
-But on tour, you will experience the Red Rock and sand this area is so popular for.
+But on your ATV tour, you experience the Red Rock and sand this area is so popular for.